aath0/aath0.github.io/menu/research.md

 * Tzovara A., Simonin A., Oddo M., Rossetti A.O., De Lucia M. (**2015**).
 [Neural detection of complex sound sequences in the absence of consciousness](https://academic.oup.com/brain/article-lookup/doi/10.1093/brain/awv041), **Brain**.

 <br/><br/>
-## Machine learning for analysing physiological data
+## Machine learning for neuroscience

-Studying neural responses to environmental stimuli through electroencephalography (EEG), typically requires averaging hundrents or thousands of single-trial responses, and contrasting them at single electrode locations.
-Multivariate decoding techniques are typically used to model the distribution of single-trial EEG responses across the scalp, and extract topographic EEG responses in a data-driven way.
-These techniques can be used to model data at the [single-patient](http://www.sciencedirect.com/science/article/pii/S0165027014003872) level, to decode [decisions from EEG responses](http://www.sciencedirect.com/science/article/pii/S1053811912001632), or to test the role of [temporal intervals in processing environmental stimuli](http://www.sciencedirect.com/science/article/pii/S1053811912001589).
+As the amount of data in the field of neuroscience and neurology increases, it becomes imperative to have powerful algorithms for analysing them.
+Machine learning algorithms have revolutionized several fields, but their use in electrophysiological data remains limited.
+In our work, we are developing deep learning pipelines for analysing electrophysiological data, with emphasis on interpretability.
+Moreover, we are evaluating the effects of algorithmic bias when applying machine learning techniques on medical data.

 ![Single trial EEG analysis](https://raw.githubusercontent.com/aath0/aath0.github.io/master/assets/img/topogr.jpg)

 *Adapted from: Tzovara et al., 2012, Develop.
 Neuropsychology, [doi: 110.1080/87565641.2011.636851](http://dx.doi.org/10.1080/87565641.2011.636851)*

 #### Representative publications
-* Tzovara A, Murray MM, Plomp G, Herzog MH, Michel CM, De Lucia M. (2012) [Decoding stimulus-related information from single-trial EEG responses based on voltage topographies.](http://www.sciencedirect.com/science/article/pii/S0031320311001440) Pattern Recognition.
-45( 6): 2109–2122.
+* Aellen FM, Kavis-Göktepe P, Apostolopoulos S, Tzovara A (**2021**).
+[Convolutional neural networks for decoding electroencephalography responses and visualizing trial by trial changes in discriminant features](https://www.sciencedirect.com/science/article/pii/S0165027021003022), **Journal of Neuroscience Methods**.
-* Tzovara A, Murray MM, Bourdaud N, Chavarriaga R, del R. Millán J, De Lucia M. (2012) [The timing of exploratory decision-making revealed by single-trial topographic EEG analyses.](http://www.sciencedirect.com/science/article/pii/S1053811912001632) Neuroimage.
-60(4):1959-69.
+* Norori N, Hu Q, Aellen F, Faraci F, Tzovara A (**2021**).
+[Addressing bias in big data and AI for health care: A call for open science](https://www.cell.com/patterns/fulltext/S2666-3899(21)00202-6), **Patterns**.
-* De Lucia M, Tzovara A. (2015) [Decoding auditory EEG responses in healthy and clinical populations: A comparative study.](http://www.sciencedirect.com/science/article/pii/S0165027014003872) J Neurosci Methods.
-250:106-13.
+* Tzovara A., Murray M.M., Plomp G., Herzog M.H., Michel C.M., De Lucia M. (**2012**) [Decoding stimulus-related information from single-trial EEG responses based on voltage topographies.](http://www.sciencedirect.com/science/article/pii/S0031320311001440) **Pattern Recognition**.